mansoorhu10/portfolio-website/README.md

   * Using react-bootstrap as a front-end framework to make sure the website is viewable through multiple window sizes.
   * Adding more detail to the individual project pages like ```iframe``` interactivity and using gifs to display project functionality.
-  * Adding more interactivity to the various windows that have a close, maximize and minimize button by using AJAX functions.
+  * Adding more interactivity to the various retro windows that have a close, maximize and minimize button by using AJAX functions.